Operational guide and checklist

 - setting clear use and cleaning guidance for toilets to ensure they are kept clean and physical distancing is achieved where possible - Scottish Government has published guidance on opening public and customer toilets.

-- facility layout and signage with clear marking of two metre boundaries around the facility and signage which reinforces expectations of employees at relevant points (as English may not be the first language for everyone, companies should consider how best to use visual material to reinforce messages)
+- facility layout and signage with clear marking of physical distancing when necessary around the facility and signage which reinforces expectations of employees at relevant points (as English may not be the first language for everyone, companies should consider how best to use visual material to reinforce messages)

 - limiting access to parts of the facility required by an individual to do their job as this will limit the chances for interaction with others